CraftsmanSpirit/docs/Privacy Policy.md

 Collection of Information

 Information You Provide to Us
-We collect information you provide directly to us.
+<br><br>We collect information you provide directly to us.
 For example, we collect information when you create an account, request customer support or otherwise communicate with us.
 The types of information we may collect include your username, password, email address, phone number, age and any other information you choose to provide.

 Information We Collect Automatically When You Use the Services When you access or use our Services, we automatically collect information about you, including: